CarolinaLag/Webshop/README.md

 ## Project structure

 - ProjectFolder/ _-Project root/_ index file are found here
+- html/ _-Html folder/_-All html files are found here
+- img/ _-Images folder/_-All images are found here
 - css/ _-Css folder/_-All css-styling are found here
 - scss/ _-Scss folder/_-All scss-styling are found here
 - js/ _-Javascript folder/_-All JavaScript logic are found here
+- jquery-ui/ _-jquery-ui folder/_-All jQuery files are found here